In this article you will learn:

 — Take manganese apart from calcium as they may compete for absorption.

 — Take copper apart from the B vitamins, specifically B5, B6 and B3 as they can impact its absorption.
-Also, take copper apart from vitamin C15,16 and iron,17 as both of these can also reduce its absorption.
+Also, take copper apart from vitamin C, and iron, as both of these can also reduce its absorption.

 — I don’t really take iron, but know that iron is finicky and has several competitors that block its absorption.
 If you are taking iron and it isn’t working well for you, consider the Timing of other nutrients like zinc, copper, vitamin E and manganese, as all of these can interfere with iron absorption.

 — Take calcium and magnesium in a ratio of 1:1, and no more than 2:1.
 Also, don’t take more than 300-400mg of calcium at one time so that it can both be absorbed and also not mess with other nutrients.

 This last part is important because our diet and intake (especially in the US) is very highly skewed toward calcium with a deficiency in magnesium.
 To add to this, the commonly held recommendation of a 2:1 ratio is actually a slight misinterpretation of some research in the 1980’s by a French scientist named Jean Durlach.
 In this research Durlach concluded that the ratio of a total daily intake should not exceed 2:1 for calcium to magnesium because of the reasons we’ve already discussed.
 But this has been taken as a strict recommendation instead of seeing it as the limit of a range of intake.